-The changes related to the actuarial valuation of the WSIB's future contributions into the Loss of Retirement Income Fund are recognized in benefit liabilities in the unaudited condensed interim consolidated statements of financial position.
+The changes related to the actuarial valuation of the WSIB's future contributions into the Loss of Retirement Income Fund are recognized in benefit liabilities in the consolidated statements of financial position.
 Refer to the changes in benefit liabilities table in note 20 for further information.

-Notes to Condensed Interim Consolidated Financial Statements December 31, 2021 Unaudited (millions of Canadian dollars)
+Notes to Consolidated Financial Statements December 31, 2021 (millions of Canadian dollars)